 Jack METCALF Republican Jack Metcalf has served with distinction as a citizen legislator for 12 years.
 A Republican elected from normally Democratic Snohomish County, his vitality, integrity and bi-partisan view are the watch-word with leaders of both parties and his constituents.

-Jack Metcalf does his own homework . . . not relying
+of both parties and his constituents.
 Jack Metcalf does his own homework . . . not relying soley on staff or lobbyists for information.
 He has sponsored legislation years before its worth or popularity were apparent to others.
 The 12 year term limitation for state and federal office holders is just one example.
-"The only real issue in this campaign is inflation", says